UmbraServus/atlas-higher_level_programming/python-if_else_loops_functions/README.md

 ### 5-print_comb2.py
 - prints 00 - 99 using string format  and one for loop with a newline on 99.

+### 6-print_comb3.py
+- prints combo of digit 1-9 without repeating a combo with a newline on the last one.

 ### 7-islower.py
 - checks if character given is lowercase a-z or not. returns true or false based on that.